 And if you want to make your infinity scarf appear fuller, simply fluff and pull the fabric out.
 It always works!

-I hope this tutorial inspires you to a cozy transition between cold and hot weather – in style!
-And get ready to wear your infinity scarves a lot next season, they are here to stay in 2021!
+I hope this tutorial inspires you to a cozy transition between cold and hot weather - in style!

 Celsa says